Key takeaways:

 So when does asthma develop in children?
 That’s a hard question to answer.
 Many children who go on to develop asthma start having symptoms by the time they are 3 years old.
 But many infants and toddlers have symptoms of asthma — like cough and wheezing — when they are sick but never go on to develop asthma.

-If you think your child has asthma, take them to see their healthcare provider.
-A healthcare provider can look for other conditions that sometimes cause symptoms similar to asthma, such as:
+Get medical care as soon as possible if you think your child has asthma.
+Your child’s healthcare team can diagnose asthma and other medical conditions that can cause symptoms similar to asthma, such as:

 Lung infections like pneumonia